janderson4671/byu-cs460-f2022-1/hw-app-layer/README.md

     ```

  2. Start cougarnet.
 File `h2-s1.cfg` contains a configuration file that
-    describes a network with two hosts, `a` and `b`, connected to switch `s1`.
+    describes a network with two hosts, `a` and `b`, directly connected.

     Run the following command to create and start the network:

     ```bash
-    cougarnet --display -w s1 h2-s1.cfg
+    cougarnet --display --wireshark=a-b h2-s1.cfg
     ```

- 3. Begin Packet Capture.
-Go to the open Wireshark window, click the "Capture
-    Options" button (the gear icon).
-Select the `s1-a` interface for packet
-    capture.

- 4. Start a "debugging" SMTP server on host `b`:
+ 3. Start a "debugging" SMTP server on host `b`:

     ```bash
     b$ sudo python3 -m smtpd -n --class DebuggingServer 0.0.0.0:25